William Calvin Chase: As editor

 Chase's 1882–1921 editorial leadership of the Washington Bee was "superb ... [and] eventually turned the Bee into one of the most influential African American newspapers in the country."
 However, this service coincided with a dark period in the history of African-Americans in the United States.
 Post-Civil War Redeemers acquired political control over many U.S. states; with the goal of reversing many of the limited desegregation gains that had been made during the Civil War and Reconstruction, the Redeemers proclaimed a policy of Jim Crow and implicit support for lynching.
 The Bee attempted to crusade against these trends, leveraging its support base in the comparatively well-educated African-American community of Washington, D.C.
 For several years, Chase editorialized against lynching and against the Atlanta Compromise positions taken by fellow African-American leader Booker T. Washington.
 By the 1890s, Chase had become a leader of the Colored Press Association, an organization for Black journalists.

 The Colored American, edited by R. W. Thompson failed in 1906 and Booker T. Washington, who had supported it, moved his support to the Bee.
 Chase had written against Washington, but needed the money and supported a number of Washington's political goals.
 For example, Washington used his political influence with Theodore Roosevelt and William Howard Taft to try to remove Lafayette M. Hershaw and Freeman H. M. Murray from their government positions and spy on meetings of the Niagara Movement headed by W. E. B. DuBois in 1905 and 1906.
 Thompson and Chase both felt uncomfortable supporting Washington's actions in these matters, and received additional payment from Washington to secure their support.

 Libel conviction

 In 1895, Chase published information in The Washington Bee about the misdoings of C. H. J. Taylor, appointed by President Grover Cleveland as the recorder of deeds for Washington, D.C.
 Taylor sued Chase for libel.
 Chase argued that information about the character of a public officer was relevant to the public.
 When instructing the jury, the judge stated:

-In addressing Chase's motives, the judge pointed out that only the president could remove Taylor from his appointed office.
-The jury convicted Chase of lbel, and the judge sentenced him to three months in jail.
+In addressing Chase's motives, the judge said that only the president could remove Taylor from his appointed office.
+The jury convicted Chase of libel, and the judge sentenced him to three months in jail.
 From jail, Chase petitioned Cleveland for executive clemency, which Cleveland denied.